LouisDelbosc/Livres/introduction_to_reinforcement_learning.md

 - where the consequences of actions, including reward signals, play out over extended time periods

+In an essential way they are *closed-loop* problems because the learning system's actions influence its later inputs

 *How to define a reinforcement learning method:*
 **Create a agent interacting with its environment to achieve a goal** The goal must be related to the state of the environment